“How Is That Working for You?”:

 LEARNING OBJECTIVES

-Understand ADHD through a functional lens: Identify what contributes to avoidance and aversion and how to nonjudgmentally explore and eventually shift unworkable patterns.
+• Understand ADHD through a functional lens: Identify what contributes to avoidance and learn how to nonjudgmentally explore and eventually shift unworkable patterns.

 ABOUT THE INSTRUCTOR